 What KDCube Is

-KDCube is a self-hosted platform and SDK for packaging AI applications into deployable bundles and running them in isolated environments. tenant/project is one environment, one environment can host many bundles, and one bundle is one end-to-end application unit that can combine backend logic, APIs, widget UI, main UI, agents, tools, ISO runtime execution, and scheduled work.
-Many bundles use the built-in ReAct subsystem with tools, skills, continuous conversations, a sources pool, ANNOUNCE, a signals board, and an event timeline.
-The platform then provides the core services that run that model: Ingress (API gateway, auth, SSE emitter) and Processor/Proc (bundle execution, queue worker, integrations API).
+KDCube is a self-hosted platform and SDK for packaging AI applications into deployable apps and running them in isolated environments. tenant/project is one environment, one environment can host many apps, and one app is one end-to-end application unit that can combine backend logic, APIs, widget UI, main UI, agents, tools, ISO runtime execution, scheduled work, named-service providers, and scene surfaces.
+Many apps use the built-in ReAct subsystem with tools, skills, continuous conversations, a sources pool, ANNOUNCE, a signals board, and an event timeline.
+The platform then provides the core services that run that model: Ingress (API gateway, auth, SSE emitter) and Processor/Proc (app execution, queue worker, integrations API).

-Bundle UI surfaces are served by KDCube the same way bundle APIs and MCP endpoints are served.
-A bundle can expose widget UI and/or main UI; a frontend may display those surfaces directly or embed them, for example in the KDCube control plane.
-The iframe is only one display mechanism, not a separate bundle concept.
+App UI surfaces are served by KDCube the same way app APIs and MCP endpoints are served.
+An app can expose widget UI and/or main UI; a frontend may display those surfaces directly or embed them, for example in the KDCube control plane.
+The iframe is only one display mechanism, not a separate app concept.

 System at a Glance